Using Linguistic Features to Improve the Generalization Capability of Neural Coreference Resolvers: Better Exploiting Linguistic Features

 \subsection{Mining Algorithm}

-Our mining algorithm is summarized in Algorithm~\ref{mine_patt}.
-It takes FP-Tree $T$, pattern $p$ on which $T$ is conditioned, and items ($A_j \subset A$) whose combinations with $p$ will be examined.
-Initially $p$ is empty and FP-Tree is constructed based on all frequent items of data and $A_j = A$.
+The EPM algorithm is summarized in Algorithm~\ref{mine_patt}.
+It takes FP-Tree $T$, pattern $p$ on which $T$ is conditioned, and set of items ($A_j \subset A$) whose combinations with $p$ will be examined.
+Initially, $p$ is empty and the FP-Tree is constructed based on all frequent items of data and $A_j = A$.
+Resulting patterns are collected in $P$.

-For each $a_i \in A_j$, the algorithm builds new pattern $q$ by combining $a_i$ with $p$. $frequent(q)$ checks whether $q$ meets the frequency condition of Equation~\ref{eq:freq} or \ref{eq:freq_2}.
+For each $a_i \in A_j$, the algorithm builds new pattern $q$ by combining $a_i$ with $p$. $frequent(q)$ checks whether $q$ meets the frequency condition.
 If $q$ is frequent, the algorithm continues the search process.
-Otherwise, $q$ itself is not qualified as a useful pattern and it is not possible to build any interesting pattern out of $q$.
+Otherwise, it is not possible to build any frequent pattern out of a non-frequent one. \emph{Discriminative power} and the first condition of \emph{information novelty} are then checked for pattern $q$.